oracle-devrel/devo.tutorials/deploying-the-argo-project-on-oke.md

 and login with username admin and the retrieved password.

-{% img aligncenter assets/argo-oke-login-1024.jpg 1024 557 Argo Login Screen %}
+{% imgx aligncenter assets/argo-oke-login-1024.jpg 1024 557 Argo Login Screen %}

 Follow the rest of the instructions in [creating apps via UI](https://argoproj.github.io/argo-cd/getting_started/#creating-apps-via-ui).
 Once the application is created, click on 'Sync' and watch the application being deployed as Kubernetes works its way to creating the various resources (deployment, service, ReplicaSet, pods, etc).

-{% img aligncenter assets/argo-oke-ui.png 1024 557 Argo CD Screen %}
+{% imgx aligncenter assets/argo-oke-ui.png 1024 557 Argo CD Screen %}

 Once the application is deployed, take a moment to poke around the Argo UI and the Kubernetes resources.
 Select the guestbook-ui service and click 'Edit'.
 Change the service type from ClusterIP to LoadBalancer and then save.
 Once the OCI Load Balancer is provisioned, its public IP address appears.
 Awesome stuff.
 I pinch myself and make a quick check on OCI Console to verify the Load Balancer IP just to ensure I'm not imagining this.
 Nope, I'm not.